PyO3/pyo3/guide/src/class.md

 Each parameter can be one of the following types:

+ * `"/"`: positional-only arguments separator, each parameter defined before `"/"` is a positional-only parameter.
+   Corresponds to python's `def meth(arg1, arg2, ..., /, argN..)`.
  * `"*"`: var arguments separator, each parameter defined after `"*"` is a keyword-only parameter.
    Corresponds to python's `def meth(*, arg1.., arg2=..)`.
  * `args="*"`: "args" is var args, corresponds to Python's `def meth(*args)`.
 Type of the `args`